arlogn/cubbies-safari/README.md

 Safari extension for [cubbi.es](http://cubbies.heroku.com).
-A porting of the Diaspora team code for Chrome.
+A port of the Diaspora team code for Chrome.

 Install
 =======